damosull/playwright-1/notes/08-screenshots-visual-testing.md

 - How to create new base screenshots:
   - Option 1: Delete the existing .png files & run the test again.
   - Option 2: Pass the `--update-snapshots` flag to your run command
-    - `npx playwright test --config=visual.config.ts --project-Webkit --update-snapshots`
+    - `npx playwright test --config=configs/visual.config.ts --project-Webkit --update-snapshots`

 MY QUESTION: